Follow us

 Technical level : No mountaineering experience necessary

 Guiding policy : 1 to 6 people.
-Minors must be at least 15 years old and accompanied by a parent
+Minors aged 14 and over must be accompanied by an adult

 Accomodation : One half-board in hut (night, dinner & breakfast)